jozef-allen/noughts-and-crosses/README.md

+# Noughts and Crosses

+Noughts and Crosses is the British name for Tic Tac Toe.
+I completed this in an afternoon as part of a challenge on the hackajob website.

+You can view a live version at: https://stalwart-eclair-1c414c.netlify.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).